ronaldchikusa/Rated-Rentals-App/README.md

 for Malawians to be able to look for rental properties with ease and to advertise their rental properties all for free.

 Rated Rentals is a mobile application that provides a platform for Malawians who are looking for rental properties to find their desired homes.
-The property listing includes the property details include the owner’s contact details.
+The property listing includes the property details and the owner’s contact details.

 ## Tech/framework used